yara104/Arno-Android-IL2CPP-Writeup/README.md

 - How to use Frida `NativeFunction` to call native IL2CPP functions.
 - How to read returned byte arrays from memory.
 - How to extract encryption material from an application at runtime.
+- How to identify AES-CBC encryption.
 - How to decrypt AES-CBC encrypted data using Python.

 ---

 # 10. Final Workflow

-The complete attack/research flow was:
+The complete workflow was:

 ```text
 Decompile APK